-The following measures will be taken to mitigate potential effects of dust:
+The following measures shall be taken to mitigate potential effects of dust:

-- a) Dust from construction activities will be controlled where possible by using frequent applications of water.
-Waste oil will not be used for dust control, but other agents, such as wood chips, calcium chloride, matting and re-vegetation, will be considered on a site-specific or as needed basis and will require the approval of appropriate regulators; - b) Environment Canada's Best Practices for the Use and Storage of Chloride-Based Dust Suppressants, (February, 2007) will be followed for the application of chloride-based dust suppressants.
+- a) Dust from construction activities shall be controlled where possible by using frequent applications of water.
+Waste oil shall not be used for dust control, but other agents, such as wood chips, calcium chloride, matting and re-vegetation, shall be considered on a site-specific or as needed basis and shall require the approval of appropriate regulators; - b) Environment Canada's Best Practices for the Use and Storage of Chloride-Based Dust Suppressants, (February, 2007) shall be followed for the application of chloride-based dust suppressants.
 This includes, but is not limited to, the following: - i.
-Chloride based dust suppressants will not be applied prior to a heavy rainfall or if rain is threatening for at least thirty-six (36) hours; - ii.
-Dust suppressants will be applied after a rainfall event to aid in mixing; - iii.
-Suppressants will be applied during early morning or evening times to reduce evaporation; and - iv.
-Chloride suppressants will not be applied to a bridge deck or paved surface. - c) Dust control agents (e.g., wood chips, calcium chloride, matting) will be stored at suitable distances from all watercourse, waterbody, or ecologically sensitive areas using proper buffer zones (refer to Section, "Buffer Zones").
+Chloride based dust suppressants shall not be applied prior to a heavy rainfall or if rain is threatening for at least thirty-six (36) hours; - ii.
+Dust suppressants shall be applied after a rainfall event to aid in mixing; - iii.
+Suppressants shall be applied during early morning or evening times to reduce evaporation; and - iv.
+Chloride suppressants shall not be applied to a bridge deck or paved surface. - c) Dust control agents (e.g., wood chips, calcium chloride, matting) shall be stored at suitable distances from all watercourse, waterbody, or ecologically sensitive areas using proper buffer zones (refer to Section, "Buffer Zones").

-10.27 NOISE CONTROL
+11.27 NOISE CONTROL